theapsgroup/steampipe-plugin-gitlab/docs/index.md

 ---
 org: The APS Group
 category: ["software development"]
-icon_url: "/images/plugins/turbot/gitlab.svg"
+icon_url: "/images/plugins/theapsgroup/gitlab.svg"
-brand_color: "#000000"
+brand_color: "#003A75"
 display_name: "GitLab"
 short_name: "gitlab"
 description: "Steampipe plugin for querying GitLab Repositories, Users and other resources."
 social_about: Query GitLab with SQL!
 Open source CLI.
 No DB required.
-social_preview: "/images/plugins/turbot/gitlab-social-graphic.png"
+social_preview: "/images/plugins/theapsgroup/gitlab-social-graphic.png"
 ---

 # GitLab + Turbot Steampipe

 [GitLab](https://about.gitlab.com/) is a provider of Internet hosting for software development and version control using Git.
 It offers the distributed version control and source code management (SCM) functionality of Git, plus its own features.

-[Steampipe](https://steampipe.io/) is an open source CLI tool for querying cloud APIs using SQL from [Turbot](https://turbot.com/)
+[Steampipe](https://steampipe.io/) is an open source CLI for querying cloud APIs using SQL from [Turbot](https://turbot.com/)

 ## Getting Started